 Talking a walk around the various animal enclosures is one of the best things to do in Denver with kids.
 The zoo is very clean and spread out, and the animals have plenty of room to walk around and play.
 The elephant exhibit is the most popular attraction around here, but exploring around is great if you want to reset and relax from all that sightseeing.
 Just make sure to study the Denver Zoo map first.

 In the evening, make your way back downtown.
 To get to Larimer Square, hop on bus route 32 (Direction: Applewood) at the Zoo entrance and get off on the corner of 15th St & Larimer St.

 Larimer Square will definitely impress you with its indie shops, heritage buildings, and exciting dining options.
 It is especially beautiful at night, when the strings of white lights illuminate the street.
 Both the buildings and the light posts are covered in tiny, eye-catching details, such as the charming ceramic cats.
-Pick a bistro or a nice boutique restaurant and soak up the magical atmosphere.

-Otherwise, knock yourself out in one of Denver’s many breweries, or the nearby Rhein Haus Denver, a delightful German-style beer hall.
+Other that that, you can knock yourself out in one of Denver’s many breweries, or the nearby Rhein Haus Denver, a delightful German-style beer hall.

 Hyatt Regency Denver at Colorado Convention Center

 650 15th Street , Denver, CO 80202, United States of America

 Smack dab in the middle of the city center, within walking distance from the 16th Street Mall and all the major Denver attractions, it is hard to beat Hyatt Regency Denver’s prime location.
 Due to its proximity to the Colorado Convention Center and the business district, this hotel is the perfect choice if you’re on a short business trip and have a day off.
 Hotel amenities include a hot tub and an indoor swimming pool, alongside a spectacular view of the Rockies and the city below.